bax-energy/terraform-provider-ohdear/README.md

 This project is used to manipulate Ohdear resources (repositories, teams, files, etc.) using Terraform.
 Its Terraform Registry page can be found [here](https://registry.terraform.io/providers/integrations/ohdear).

+## Support

+This is an independent, non-commercial utility created by BaxEnergy.
+BaxEnergy is not obligated to provide enterprise support or maintenance guarantees beyond voluntary contributions.

 ## Requirements

 -	[Terraform](https://www.terraform.io/downloads.html) >= 0.12.x